Recrea-t/campinglamola/src/pages/bungalows.en.md

 ---
 templateKey: bungalows-page
-description: Càmping located at the entrance of the Aigüestortes and Lake Sant Maurici National Park offer spacious bungalows and green and shady camping pitches
+description: Campsite located at the entrance of the Aigüestortes and Lake Sant Maurici National Park offer spacious bungalows and green and shady camping pitches
 summary: >-